 Loss of Command

-Sympathy for Sickles’ injury, combined with the eventual Union victory at Gettysburg, probably saved the injured general from facing further admonishments for disobeying orders.
+Sympathy for Sickles’ injury, combined with the eventual Union victory at Gettysburg, probably saved the injured general from facing further consequences for disobeying orders.
 Unsatisfied with escaping blame, however, Sickles launched a smear campaign against Meade that culminated with his testimony before the Joint Committee on the Conduct of the War in the spring of 1864.
-While his political allies in Washington may have been sympathetic, Sickles’ muckraking won him no friends in the army.
-In October 1863, Meade and Ulysses S. Grant declined Sickles’ request to resume command of the 3rd Corps on the grounds that he was unfit for combat duty.
+While his political allies in Washington may have been sympathetic, Sickles’ attacks against Meade won him no friends in the army.
+In October 1863, Meade declined Sickles’ request to resume command of the 3rd Corps because he was unfit for combat duty.

 Sickles remained in the military for the rest of the war as a non-combatant.
 In 1865, the War Department sent him to Colombia on a diplomatic mission.
 Upon his return, Sickles commanded the Department of South Carolina, the Department of the Carolinas, the Department of the South, and the 2nd Military District during Reconstruction.